-The best way to identify current and future competitors is to analyse your target products.
+The best way to identify current and future competitors is to analyze your target products.
 Supposing you are currently selling hair oil.
 You need to know how many branded and unbranded players are there in the market.
 You need to know if any new company is starting to sell Hair oil or if any current company might stop selling the same.

 Furthermore, you also need to know how many of your customers prefer some other product over Hair oil.
 Thus by doing this you know your direct and indirect competition.
 This is the first step in competition analysis.

 Naturally, once you have identified the competition, the second step is to know their market share.
 You cannot know the strengths and weaknesses of your competition unless and until you know their presence.
-Thus if your product is selling in a wide region, you need to break down the region into territories and find out the share of wallet in each territory.
+Thus if your product is selling in a wide region, you need to break down the region into territories and find out the share of wallets in each territory.

-3) Performing SWOT
+3) Performing SWOT for a competitor analysis

-This is important as this shows where you currently stand in your industry, who do you need to benchmark to move forward and what strategies can be most effective to stay on top or to avoid a drop in rank.
+This is important as this shows where you currently stand in your industry, who do you need to benchmark to move forward, and what strategies can be most effective to stay on top or to avoid a drop in rank.
 The SWOT is indirectly responsible for showing you the steps where you can capitalize and move ahead of your competition.

-4) Build competition portfolio
+4) Build competition portfolio for competitive analysis

-This portfolio needs to be treated like MIS and needs to be updated time to time.
+This portfolio needs to be treated like MIS and needs to be updated from time to time.
 The best source for building a competition portfolio is your sales force itself.
 They are continuously in touch with the market and therefore can immediately notify you of any changes happening in the market.